Healthcare Expenses You Can Deduct on Your Tax Return

 In Summary

-If you or your dependents had a lot of medical expenses in 2022, taking the time to itemize your deductions can make a big difference to your final tax bill.
+If you or your dependents had a lot of medical expenses in the past year, taking the time to itemize your deductions can make a big difference to your final tax bill.

 There are many healthcare items that can be included in your deductions, some that might surprise you.
 Check out the IRS list to learn which health care deductions may be able to reduce your taxes this year.